biowdl/PacBio-subreads-processing/docs/index.md

 found in the default for the `dockerImages` input.

 ### Output
-The workflow will output polished CCS reads split into their respective sample.
+The workflow will output polished ccs reads split into their respective sample.
 Along with these BAM files, the workflow will also output all intermediate generated files.